Skip to main content

 Project KeyThe project key identifier (e.g., PROJ, ENG, SALES).

-FieldsComma-separated list of fields to return.
+FieldsA comma-separated list of fields to include in each returned issue.
 Defaults to common navigable fields (summary, status, assignee, reporter, priority, issuetype, project, created, updated).
-Use '*all' for all fields or specify individual field names.
+Use *all to return every field.

 Search Projects

-Returns a list of projects that match the given string of text
+Return a list of projects that match the given string of text.

 InputCommentsDefault